Thea Placida.

 Round, layered.
 Incense, dried figs, aged wood, golden honey, ripe cherry.

-Mizudashi meets the oak barrel.
+Mizudashi meets the oak chip.

 How to enjoy it